 We have two employment commitments: to optimize national employment and to develop a highly-skilled workforce in Madagascar.
 By locating our processing facilities in Madagascar, we have chosen to invest in the long-term recruitment, employment, and development of human capital in the country.
 Our recruitment policy aims to attract and retain Madagascar's top talent through competitive compensation and benefits.

 Our success will depend on recruiting a cohort of employees that are committed to our vision, values, and long-term operation.

 Ambatovy is creating direct and indirect jobs as a result of our presence in Madagascar as well as our decision to extract and refine in country.
-Ambatovy directly employs 3,573 workers, 93% of whom are Malagasy.
-Including our contractors' employees, our operations directly and indirectly employ more than 9,800 people.
-During 2018, Ambatovy continued to promote recruitment internally and, during the year, 28% of the positions were filled internally and nearly 10% of our supervisory positions - positions that involve considerable skills in guiding and controlling day-to-day work operations, managing staff teams and developing the competencies of other employees - were filled by national employees.
+Ambatovy directly employs 3,851 workers, 88% of whom are Malagasy.
+Including our contractors' employees, our operations directly and indirectly employ more than 10,000 people.
+During 2019, Ambatovy continued to promote recruitment internally and, during the year, 33% of the positions were filled internally and nearly 59% of our leadership positions were filled by national employees.

-Approximate Project Wide Manpower, December 2018
+Approximate Project Wide Manpower, December 2019

 National Expatriate Total

-Direct Employees 3,339 234 3,573
+Direct Employees 3,382 469 3,851

-Operational Contractors 5,486 811 6,297
+Operational Contractors 5,865 771 6,409

-Total 8,825 1,045 9,870
+Total 9,247 1,240 10,260